How Long Do Bananas Last?

 How to tell if Bananas are bad, rotten or spoiled?

 Another problem you may experience with having fresh fruit on the counter is the sudden presence of fruit flies.
 Fruit Flies are tiny little flies that just hover around your fresh fruit basket.
 So, how do you get rid of fruit flies?
 To get rid of fruit flies, place a bowl of water with a teaspoon of vinegar in it next to the fruit basket at night.
 In the morning, all the fruit flies will have taken their final swim in the bowl.

 How to store Bananas to extend their shelf life?

 Bananas ripen at room temperature, so to stunt the ripening process bananas can be placed in the refrigerator.
+To extend the shelf life of bananas at room temperature, place plastic wrap tightly around the stem of the bunch.
 Bananas can also be frozen, but the texture will change.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.